 One billion people!
-That’s the number of people that the World Health Organisation estimate currently need access to some kind Assistive Technology (AT) - like wheelchairs, hearing aids, eyeglasses, prosthetics or personal digital assistants.
-It’s an issue which affects everyone’s family at some point, and one in seven of us right now.
+That’s the number of humans that the World Health Organisation estimate currently need access to some kind Assistive Technology (AT) - like wheelchairs, hearing aids, eyeglasses, prosthetics or personal digital assistants.
+It’s an issue which affects everyone’s family at some point, and one in seven of us right now!

 But at the moment up to 90% people don’t have access to the AT they need to get a job, go to school, have a family, or live fulfilled lives as family and community members.
 Most of the time this access gap is concentrated in Global South countries where prices and barriers to innovation for AT are high and access and incomes are low.
 Drastic action is needed and the time to take it is now.

 Timely then, that right now the awareness of this situation is transforming into concrete action.
 Important global and local institutions are gathering together to set a new mission: to reach half of those in need with the AT they need by 2030.